storozhilov/mariadb-enterprise/README.md

     end
 ```

-You can get authentication token on http://mariadb.com or skip it to install community version.
+You can get authentication token on http://mariadb.com.

 Or you can use MariaDB cookbook into your own cookbook.
 Place a dependency on the MariaDB cookbook in your cookbook's metadata.rb